brucefan1983/dynamical-matrix-matlab/README.md

 ## Features

 * This is a pedagogical code for teaching some basics of harmonic lattice dynamics.
-  * Forces and force contstants are calculated by using finite difference from the Tersoff empirical potential
+  * Forces and force contstants are calculated by using finite difference from the Tersoff empirical potential.
   * The dynamical matrix at the Gamma point is constructed from the force constants and the phonon density of states (DOS) are calculated from the eigenvalues of the dynamical matrix.
+  * Nowadays no one would calculte the phonon DOS in this way, but I believe this code has pedagogical value.
+It can be the starting point for building a phonon NEGF (nonequilibrium Green's function) code.
+I will publish such a code later.

 ## File organizations

 * There are two scripts:
   * test_F.m
-  * test_DOS.m
+  * test_D.m

 * The "test_F.m" script calls the "find_r", "find_neighbor", and "find_F" functions.

-* The "test_DOS.m" script calls the "find_r", "find_neighbor", and "find_D" functions.
+* The "test_D.m" script calls the "find_r", "find_neighbor", and "find_D" functions.

 * Both the "find_F" and "find_D" functions call the "find_E" function.